 To connect your Chromebook to your Smart TV with Chromecast:

 If you’d like to go wireless and connect your Chromebook to your TV without an HDMI cable, you’ll need to buy a Google Chromecast to plug into your Smart TV.
+We show you how to easily set it up in the Hook It Up series from Asurion’s YouTube channel:

 - Connect your Chromecast to the HDMI port on your Smart TV.